 Paul Oliver was widely regarded as the most important blues scholar of the 20th and 21st centuries, pioneering research into the origins and development of the music, and uncovering hidden lives of African Americans during Jim Crow segregation.
 He was also a former lecturer at, and honorary graduate of, Oxford Brookes (formerly Oxford Polytechnic).

 The music scores have been catalogued and the book cataloguing is underway.
-We’re also running a project to catalogue the audio reels and research papers.
+The Blues Off the Record project is currently cataloguing the audio reels and research papers.
+This exhibition shows some of the photographic highlights and audio clips from the collection: